RFID and barcodes solve similar tasks: read and collect data. What are the main differences between the RFID and barcodes?

-Unlock trustworthy labels, RFID tags and form & labels combo designed for the forest industry.
-Labels and RFID tags created for the forest industry UPC labels and log tags for air stapling guns Bundle tags and bundle labels Form and label combos Variable data...
+Unlock trustworthy labels, RFID tags and form and labels combo designed for the forest industry Labels and RFID tags created for the forest industry UPC labels and log tags for air stapling guns Bundle tags and bundle labels Form and label combos Variable data...

 What does 2017 hold in the world of labels and packaging?
 We believe it is going to be an exciting year, with brands looking to provide added value to their customers and convertors looking to provide greater efficiencies to the brands through innovation, primarily in the form of “Smart Labeling”.

 High quality printed tickets will always be sought after by collectors, and can receive premium pricing for the service.
 But what we believe at Labelink to be the next evolution of the printed ticket…is RFID technology.